PSHE and SMSC

 Children will explore their own and others’ beliefs and experiences, learning about respect, faith, feelings and values.
 An enjoyment of learning is developed through comparing oneself, others and the surrounding world, using imagination and creativity to reflect on what makes us similar and what makes us different.
 This is achieved through:

-• RE curriculum coverage, PSHCE / JIGSAW Curriculum JIGSAW use of candles.
+- RE curriculum coverage, PSHCE / JIGSAW Curriculum

 Children will learn to recognise right and wrong, developing a respect for the law and an understanding of consequences.
 They will investigate moral and ethical issues, and offer reasoned views to help prepare them to be good citizens both in and around school and in the wider locality.
 This is achieved through:

-• Visible reward/motivational displays e.g. Rainbows / House Points – Celebration assemblies
+- Visible reward/motivational displays e.g. Rainbows / Dojo points – Celebration assemblies

-• Litter-pickers at play times being a good role models
+- Litter-pickers at play times being a good role model

 Children develop an appreciation of various cultural influences in the locality, nationally and internationally, in addition to an appreciation of the role of the British Parliament system.
 Children participate in a wide range of cultural opportunities, to harness understanding, acceptance, respect and to celebrate diversity.
 This is achieved through:

-- Engaging parents with our learning, for example Farm to Fork trail / Samba drumming / Home and Community event
+- Engaging parents with our learning, for example Farm to Fork trail / Samba drumming / Home and Community event / Through Class Dojo

-- Peripatetic music lessons and Tees Valley Music events / Sports Clubs / Big Sing / singing at The Sage / Yoga Bugs
+- Peripatetic music lessons and Tees Valley Music events / Sports Clubs / Big Sing / singing at the Sage, Gateshead

 Find out more about Fundamental British Values here.